zoneranasir/23SCS3810/hwk_02_sensors/README.md

 Design an E/R Model based on the following data requirements:

 * there are sensors of different types, depending on their application (consumer/home, smart infrastructure, security/surveillance, healthcare, environmental, etc.)
+* a sensor cannot only be of one type
-* a sensor is built by a manufacturer and is capable of generating readings for at least one measurement
+* a sensor is built by a manufacturer
+* a sensor can have the ability to measure one or more things (eg, pressure, temperature, etc.)
+* for each thing measured by a sensor, there can be multiple readings

 Your E/R model should be able to represent the following entity sets: